pulumi/pulumi/tests/integration/steps/README.md

 * CreateReplacement
 * DeleteReplaced

-In addition to the ability to recover from failures.
+in addition to the ability to recover from failures.
 For example, there is a "pending deletion" capability that will remember resources that were meant to be deleted, but couldn't be, due to a failure partway through.

 The test is broken into a series of steps that will be executed in order.
 Because the steps create different resources, we will end up with a specific sequence of CRUD operations that we will validate.

 # Step 1